 - Ms Vasiliki Tsifa pedagogical advisor for S5 - vasiliki.tsifa(at)eursc.eu and

 Second, the Secondary Deputy Director, in collaboration with the pedagogical advisor:

 - Will look up the student's subject combination and contact the host school to see if the exchange is possible.
 This process can take some time so should you have any questions about how the application is proceeding, you may contact the pedagogical advisor directly.

 Third, once the host school has decided whether it is possible to host the new student or not:

 - The ESF pedagogical advisor will inform parents and students and if positive, parents will begin the search for a host family (see below).

-Finding a Host Family:
+Finding a Host Family

 - For “outgoing” students looking for host family abroad, the ESF Parents' Association, if requested to do so, will distribute this information to the local Parents’ Association who will pass it on to their parent members.
 For more information on student exchange’s rules and procedures of other European Schools, please visit the website of the Parent Association’s school your child(ren) will be visiting.
 The exchange coordinators’ contact details are usually listed on the latter; in addition you are strongly encouraged to visit the host European school website for more specific information.

 The Parents Associations of both schools coordinate the requests, using the regular channels of communication through the respective Parents Association and the relevant class representatives.
-The representatives are also available to answer any concerns or queries regarding families, travel and procedures if needed.

 General information about the role of the host Family